 The craft is very simple and quick, and doesn’t require any waiting either!
 Fill up your tights with the fiberfill, and place the shoes on the soft feet you’ve just made.
 Cut some simple buckles from the gold foil paper, and attach them to the shoes with tape.
 Then all you have to do is put the legs upside down in your planter, and boom!
 You’ve got a witch!
 If you find that the legs are falling down, you might need to use some fishing wire to attach to the ceiling and then the shoes.
 That way, the legs will remain vertical.

 Visit Us At Bengtson’s Pumpkin Farm

 Not everyone is going to be hosting a Halloween party.
 Not everyone decorates for Halloween, as absurd of a thought as that may be.
 But whether you are or aren’t, you can get your fix of Halloween and autumnal fun here at our pumpkin farm.
-We go beyond simply having a pumpkin patch and a corn maze to bring you the state’s top pumpkin festival around.
+We go beyond simply having a pumpkin patch by bringing you the state’s top pumpkin festival around.
 We’ve got Hayrack rides, pony rides, pumpkin launchers, massive slides, great carnival food and other food options, a Haunted Barn, pig races, more than a couple of kiddie rides, train rides, and even a mini roller coaster!
 Come out and visit us before this season ends on October 30th.
 We would love to see you!